mpa2304/proxy-middleware-lumen/README.md

 http://localhost:8000/proxy
 <br>
 Headers required: <br>
-X-PROXY-URL: Your url to send request<br>
+X-PROXY-URL: Your url to send request (the name of this header can be changed in .env)<br>
 Authorization: Your api token (only if auth middleware is in routes/proxy.php)